skylerstpierre/CardiovascularDiseaseClassification/README.md

 `PopulationCharacteristics.py` extracts hypertension, first degree AV block, and dilated and hypertrophic cardiomyopathy information using the Research Analysis Platform integrated with the UK Biobank database.

 `ScatterPlots.py` processes the data returned from `PopulationCharacteristics.py` to produce violin and scatter plots of the data.
-The Teichholz formula is implemented to converted left ventricle end-diastolic volume to diameter measurments.
+The Teichholz formula is implemented to convert left ventricle end-diastolic volume to diameter measurments.

 ## Data preparation